dykuang/Leaf_Project/README.md

 * `leaf_pnn.py`: Testing SVM and PNN on extracted features.
 * `leaf_pnn_swedish.py`: This contains some different architectures of network tried on the swedish leaf dataset.
 * `leaf_1dconv.py`: The current best model using a google perception like module + svm.
+* `leaf_1dconv_cv.py`: It perfroms cross validation to evaluate the model.
+10 folds for swedish leaf datset, 16 folds for the 100 leaf dataset.
+* `convtscopy.py`: It tests the average performance on some time series data.